KerenLab/CellTune-App/docs/tutorials/labeling-review/labeling.md

 </video>

+&nbsp;

-Here we show an example of how you can zoom out to see the whole field-of-view to identify cells for labeling manually.
+Here, we show an example of how you can zoom out to see the whole field-of-view in order to identify cells for manual labeling.

 <video width="100%" controls>
   <source src="{{ '/assets/tutorials/LabelZoomOutIdentify.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 ---